Top of the page

-Pink eye often clears on its own in 7 to 10 days.
+Pink eye often gets better on its own in 7 to 10 days.
 Antibiotics only help if the pink eye is caused by bacteria.
 Pink eye caused by infection spreads easily.
 If an allergy or chemical is causing pink eye, it will not go away unless you can avoid whatever is causing it.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if you have any problems.
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if you have any problems.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter Y392 in the search box to learn more about "Pink Eye: Care Instructions."
+Enter Y392 in the search box to learn more about "Pink Eye: Care Instructions".

-Current as of:
+Current as of: October 12, 2022

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.